rust-project-primer/book/src/ecosystem/web-frontend.md

 Some interesting points is that it has some integration with external tooling, such as wasm-opt to optimize and slim down WebAssembly binaries, and Tailwind CSS for generating CSS styles.

+### Configuration

+### Assets

+- how to include css
+- how to include assets
+- how to use tailwind css

+### Request Forwarding

+- how to proxy API requests to backend

+### Output of Trunk

+- example build output of trunk

 ## Reading